gkong/spa/README.md

 ## status

-This code has been in small production for several years.
+This code has been in small-to-medium-scale production for several years.